juliuswunderlich/dotfiles/README.md

 *   zsh

 ## Usage
-Download them, delete the old ones and add a '.' in front of the filename
+Download them, cd into the folder and use mv .<FILE> $HOME/.<FILE>

+Careful! .vimrc contains a list of pathogen plugins.
+Remove them to get rid of the warning...